NORWEGIAN CRUISE LINE REVEALS STAR-STUDDED CAST FOR ITS "SUMMER: THE DONNA SUMMER MUSICAL" DEBUTING ON NORWEGIAN PRIMA

 The Tony Award®-nominated musical narrates the story of Donna Summer's prolific rise to fame, showing the Queen of Disco at three of the most pivotal stages of her career: Diva Donna, Disco Donna and Duckling Donna.
 The Brand has announced the cast who will take on the mantle of Donna Summer through her most memorable moments in life:

-- Beloved "American Idol" season two finalist, Kimberly Locke, takes on her first theater project at sea and will star in the breakout role of Diva Donna, playing Summer as she reaches the height of her career.
+- Beloved "American Idol" season two finalist, Kimberley Locke, takes on her first theater project at sea and will star in the breakout role of Diva Donna, playing Summer as she reaches the height of her career.
 Fans will be able to see the same charisma that got Locke to the final three contestants on her season of "American Idol" in this role.
 Locke is also well known for her work on television and Broadway, where she most recently performed in Kristin Chenoweth's one-woman show, "For The Girls."

 - Taking on the role of Disco Donna is Valerie Curlingford, an extraordinary talent from the Netherlands.
 Curlingford will play Summer in her late teens and early twenties as she first finds success in the iconic 1970s disco era.